-Muni continues to have the highest ridership of all Bay Area transit operators, and has recovered to over 70% of 2019 weekday ridership by 2024.
+Muni continues to have the highest ridership of all Bay Area transit operators, and has recovered to close to 70% of pre-COVID weekday ridership by 2024.
 Muni ridership has been resilient in neighborhoods such as Mission, Bayview, and Mission Bay, and on corridors such as Mission, Van Ness, Stockton, and 16th Street where transit investments were made.

-BART ridership continues to recover, though still remaining well below pre-pandemic levels.
+BART ridership continues to recover, though still remaining well below pre-COVID levels.
 BART ridership recovery is more robust on weekends than weekdays and outside the Downtown core of San Francisco than within.
 Downtown stations ridership recovered to 36% of 2019 ridership by 2024 for weekdays and 54% for weekends.

-Caltrain ridership recovered to approximately half of pre-pandemic ridership by March 2025.
-The Caltrain Electrification project continues to boost ridership, contributing to a 37% year-on-year increase in ridership in the first seven months of service.
+Caltrain ridership recovered to approximately half of pre-COVID ridership by March 2025.
+The Caltrain Electrification project continues to boost ridership, contributing to a 37% yearon-year increase in ridership in the first seven months of service.